 Security Posture Overview

-Set a password on the Tom account — eliminates the #1 critical finding
+Set a strong password on the primary user account (1 minute)

-Enable PowerShell Script Block Logging — single registry key
+Enable PowerShell Script Block Logging via registry (5 minutes)

-Restrict RDP to specific IPs via Windows Firewall
+Restrict RDP to trusted IPs via Windows Firewall (10 minutes)

 Assessment Scope